Israeli airstrikes hit Yemen's rebel-held capital and port city after Houthi attack targets Israel

 Israeli airstrikes hit Yemen’s rebel-held capital and port city after Houthi attack targets Israel

-Meanwhile, Israel and Iran have exchanged direct fire while the government of Syria, an enemy of Israel since its founding in 1948, collapsed in the face of a rebel advance as the region’s wars have upended Iran’s network of allied proxy groups.

-However, Thursday’s strikes risk further escalating conflict with the Houthis, whose attacks on the Red Sea corridor have drastically impacted global shipping.

 The Houthi-controlled satellite channel al-Masirah said that some of the strikes targeted power stations in the capital, as well as the Ras Isa oil terminal on the Red Sea.
-The channel, citing its correspondent in the port city of Hodeida, said at least seven people had been killed at a port, while another two had been killed at the Ras Isa oil terminal.
+The channel, citing its correspondent in the port city of Hodeida, said that at least seven people had been killed at the nearby port of Salif, while another two had been killed at the Ras Isa oil terminal.

 Rear Adm.
 Daniel Hagari, an Israeli military spokesman, said the strikes hit energy and port infrastructure, which he alleged the rebels “have been using in ways that effectively contributed to their military action.”

-“Israel will not hesitate to act in order to defend itself and its citizens from the Houthi attacks,” Hagari said.
+“I suggest the leaders of the Houthis to see, to understand and remember: Whoever raises a hand against the state of Israel, his hand will be cut off, whoever harms us — will be harmed sevenfold,” Israeli Defense Minister Israel Katz said.

-Rebel-held Hodeida, some 145 kilometers (90 miles) southwest of Sanaa, has been key for food shipments into Yemen as its decadelong war has gone on.
+Rebel-held Hodeida, about 145 kilometers (90 miles) southwest of Sanaa, has been key for food shipments into Yemen as its decade-long war has gone on.
 There’s also longstanding suspicion that weapons from Iran have been transferred through the port.

-The strikes happened just after the Israeli military said its air force intercepted a missile launched from Yemen before it entered the country’s territory.
+The strikes happened just after Israel’s military said that its air force intercepted a missile launched from Yemen before it entered the country’s territory.

 The Houthis have seized one vessel and sunk two in a campaign that has also killed four sailors.
 Other missiles and drones have either been intercepted by separate U.S.- and European-led coalitions in the Red Sea or failed to reach their targets, which have also included Western military vessels.